Leveraging the Video-level Semantic Consistency of Event for Audio-visual Event Localization: Introduction

-Although promising results have been achieved in previous works, there is still a universal problem in previous works: they mainly focus on the segment-level representations of fused audio-visual modalities but overlook the video-level semantic consistency of events in different segments.
-As the prediction results of PSP\cite{zhou2021positive} show in Figure \ref{fig1}, separate encoding of segment-level features results in incoherent event semantics throughout the entire video.
-Besides, ignoring video-level information also limits the model from learning more discriminative semantics.
-As shown in Figure \ref{fig1}, although some segments have the representative auditory content, the previous methods were still confused by the visual content and misidentified the dog as other visually similar categories.
+Although promising results have been achieved in previous works, a universal problem remains in previous works: they mainly focus on the segment-level representations of fused audio-visual modalities but overlook the semantic consistency of events across unimodal segments within a short video.
+As the prediction results of AVEL\cite{tian2018audio} show in Figure \ref{fig1}, separate encoding of segment-level features results in incoherent event semantics throughout the entire video (from meowing cat to baaing goat).
+Moreover, disregarding video-level information restricts the model's ability to learn more discriminative semantics and the broader context that exists beyond individual segments or modalities.
+As Figure \ref{fig1} shows, although some segments have representative auditory content (barking), the previous methods were still confused by the visual content.
+They misidentified the dog as other visually similar categories, e.g., goat or cat.
 One of the reasons is that existing methods mainly focused on increasing the difference between background and foreground classes while ignoring the need to increase the gap between different foreground classes.
-In the same video, the audio-visual events often belong to semantically similar or identical categories.
-Thus, the video-level representation of the event with discriminative semantics can assist in the category identification of the remaining segments.
+However, AVEs often belong to semantically similar or identical categories in the same video.
+Thus, the video-level representation of the event with discriminative semantics can assist in the category identification of the remaining unimodal segments.

+In contrast to previous approaches, we adopt a novel global perspective when addressing AVE localization.
+As illustrated in Figure \ref{figc}, instead of treating individual segments in isolation, we consider the entire video as a cohesive unit.
+As is known, there is usually one central theme within a short video, i.e., the semantics are typically consistent throughout that video.
+We argue that the semantics can be considered a hidden prior or guide for identifying the events, thus providing improvements for AVE localization.
+Therefore, we propose an event semantic consistency modeling (ESCM) module to explore the video-level semantic information of the AVE for semantic consistency modeling.
+It consists of two key components.

+First, we propose an intra-modal semantic consistency enhancer (ISCE) to enhance semantic consistency within a single modality by leveraging the representation of the video-level AVE, which carries more discriminative semantics than unimodal segments.
+Event semantic consistency refers to the coherence and consistency of the semantic information related to events across all segments.
+Hence, we address this by incorporating the video-level AVE representation as a hidden prior for modeling the temporal dynamics of events within each modality.
+Specifically, ISCE utilizes the video-level AVE representation as a common guide to two separate GRUs in the temporal modeling of each modality.
+Doing so helps to ensure that the semantic information associated with events remains consistent within each modality, leading to a more coherent and comprehensive representation of events in the overall system.